wangyinfeng/wangyinfeng.github.io/resume-marvell.md

 - Routing appliance for DOVE and OpenStack
  - Project introduction
-IBM Dove(Distributed Overlay Virtual Ethernet) is an architecture that allows a network engineer to abstract the physical network infrastructure from hypervisor hosts and make network changes in software.
-Routing appliance is a plugin for IBM DOVE(Distributed Overlay Virtual Ethernet) product, it’s used to advertise routing info to internet, to provide interconnections between VMs(virtual machine) and external physical network.
+IBM DOVE(Distributed Overlay Virtual Ethernet) is an architecture that allows a network engineer to abstract the physical network infrastructure from hypervisor hosts and make network changes in software.
+Routing appliance is a plugin for IBM DOVE product, it’s used to advertise the routing info to internet, provide interconnections between VMs(virtual machine) in hybrid cloud environment.
  - My works and achivement
-I was responsible for merging routing protocols (OSPF/BGP) to DOVE, which provides the ability to import and distribute the routing tables, and provides tunnel function for these protocols;
+I was responsible for merging routing protocols (OSPF/BGP) to DOVE, which provides the ability to import and distribute the routing tables, and provides tunnel function(GRE) for these protocols;
-And developed the REST APIs for the routing appliance, provide northbound interface to the SDN controller (IBM Pinnacle/OpenStack).
+Designed and developed the RESTful APIs for routing appliance, provided northbound interface to the SDN controller (IBM Pinnacle/OpenStack).
+Developed the routing appliance HA(High Availability) feature.
+- DevOps for DOVE
+ - Project introduction
+Could production requires auto deploy, and rapidly produce appliances and services to improve operations performance.
+ - My works and achivement
+I was responsible for the routing and firewall modules, wrote scripts(Python and Shell) to do automatical testing and deploying.
+- Customer support and POC demonstration
+ - POC(Proof Of Concept) for Beijing Unicom;
+ - POC for ICBC Shenzheng;
+ - Provide supports and fix hotsite issues for Suning.

 ####2012.2  -  2014.2 IBM CSTL